oracle-quickstart/oke-unreal-pixel-streaming/deploy/README.md

 and private workers is considered adequate.
 Select alternatives, or customize as necessary.

-> Once created, note that the worker node subnet will use a `10.0.10.0/24` CIDR range.
+> Once created, note that the worker node subnet will have a `10.0.10.0/24` CIDR range.

 ### Turn Node Pool

 This node pool is used exclusively for the STUN/TURN services running [coturn][coturn].